dennysde/PICO_MQTT_TEMPERATURE/README.md

 # PICO_MQTT_TEMPERATURE
-Read the internal temperature of the Raspberry Pi Pico W and send this data to an MQTT broker such as EMQX
+Read Raspberry Pi Pico W internal temperature and send this data to an MQTT broker such as EMQX